samirtahir91/github-app-operator/README.md

     - Modifications are made to the access token secret that is owned by a `GithubApp`.
     - Modifications are made to a `GithubApp` object.
     - The access token secret does not exist or does not have a `status.expiresAt` value
-- Periodically the operator will check the expiry time of the access token and reconcile a new access token if the threshold is met.
+- Periodically the operator will check the expiry time of the access token and reconcile a new access token if the threshold is met or if the access token is invalid (checks against GitHub API).
 - It stores the expiry time of the access token in the `status.expiresAt` field of the `GithubApp` object.
 - It will skip requesting a new access token if the expiry threshold is not reached/exceeded.
-- You can set override the check interval and expiry threshold using the deployment env vars:
+- You can override the check interval and expiry threshold using the deployment env vars:
   - `CHECK_INTERVAL` - i.e. to check every 5 mins set the value to `5m`
     - It will default to `5m` if not set
   - `EXPIRY_THRESHOLD` - i.e. to reconcile a new access token if there is less than 10 mins left from expiry, set the value to `10m`